michaelcychan/scales-arpeggios-randomiser/readme.md

 [X] Limit grade level from 1 to 8
 [] Expand the list from grade 1 to 8 (Currently only grade 2 - 4)
 [] Add Styling
+[X] Inform user if the grade / list pair contains nothing.